Xilinx/mlir-aie/programming_guide/section-3/README.md

 <img align="right" width="410" height="84" src="../assets/vectorScalarMul.svg">

-Throughout this section, a [vector scalar multiplication](../../programming_examples/basic/vector_scalar_mul/) (c = a * factor) will be used as an example.
-Vector scalar multiplication takes an input vector `a` and computes the output vector `c` by multiplying each element of a with a factor.
+Throughout this section, a [vector scalar multiplication](../../programming_examples/basic/vector_scalar_mul/) (`c = a * factor`) will be used as an example.
+Vector scalar multiplication takes an input vector `a` and computes the output vector `c` by multiplying each element of `a` with a `factor`.
 In this example, the total vector size is set to 4096 (16b) that will processed in chunks of 1024.

 This design is also available in the [programming_examples](../../programming_examples) of this repository.
 We will first introduce the AIE-array structural description, review the kernel code and then introduce the host code.
 Finally we will show how to run the design on Ryzen™ AI enabled hardware.